AshaHolla/KORA-Knee-OA-Radiology-Assistant/README.md

 All the files can be found on the master branch.
 After cloning the repo, follow the steps given below to run the project on your local system.
 Open command prompt and type the following commands
-1. pip install requirements.txt  - to download all dependencies and libraries uses
+1. pip install requirements.txt
+   to download all dependencies and libraries uses
+2. cd c://Users/KORA
-1. cd c://Users/KORA  #path of the directory to the project - change the current directory to point to the directory that contains project files
+   #path of the directory to the project - change the current directory to point to the directory that contains project files
-2. streamlit run app.py
+3. streamlit run app.py
+   To run the project on the local system

 This webapp is deployed using Streamlit Cloud services.